-To address this challenge, AdaDiff is built upon a reinforcement learning framework~\cite{sutton2018reinforcement}.
-Specifically, given a prompt (text condition), AdaDiff trains a lightweight step selection network to produce a policy for step usage.
+To address this challenge, AdaDiff is built upon a reinforcement learning framework.
+Specifically, given a prompt, AdaDiff trains a lightweight step selection network to produce a policy for step usage.
 Subsequently, based on this derived policy, a dynamic sampling process is performed on a pre-trained diffusion model for efficient generation.
 The step selection network is optimized using a policy gradient method to maximize a meticulously crafted reward function.
-The primary objective of this reward function is to encourage the generation of high-quality visual contents while minimizing computational resources.
+The primary objective of this reward function is to encourage the generation of high-quality visual content while minimizing computational resources.
 It is also worth pointing out that the step selection network conditioned on textual inputs is lightweight with negligible computational overhead.

-We conduct extensive experiments to evaluate our proposed method, and the results demonstrate that AdaDiff saves between 33\% and 40\% of inference time compared to the baseline method while maintaining similar visual quality across various image and video generation benchmarks~\cite{lin2014coco,christoph2022laioncoco,wang2022diffusiondb,xu2016msr-vtt, wang2023internvid}.
-In addition, we demonstrate that our approach can be combined with various existing acceleration paradigms.
+We conduct extensive experiments to evaluate our proposed method, and the results demonstrate that AdaDiff saves between 33\% and 40\% of inference time compared to the baseline using a fixed denoising step while maintaining similar visual quality across various image and video generation benchmarks~\cite{lin2014coco,christoph2022laioncoco,wang2022diffusiondb,xu2016msr-vtt, wang2023internvid}.
+In addition, we demonstrate that our approach can be combined with various existing acceleration paradigms~\cite{sauer2023sdxl-turbo,SSD-1B}.
 Moreover, the learned policy from one dataset can be successfully transferred to another.
-Finally, through qualitative and quantitative analysis, we show that AdaDiff flexibly allocates fewer sampling steps for less informative prompts and more for informative prompts.
+Finally, through qualitative and quantitative analysis, we show that AdaDiff flexibly allocates fewer steps for less informative prompts and more for informative prompts.